Predicting Viral Outbreaks With Machine Learning

 For many recent viral outbreaks, scientists actually know a great deal about the viruses themselves.
 In fact, we have studied viruses such as Zika and Ebola for decades.
 And yet, each time an outbreak occurs, epidemiologists – scientists who study disease patterns – are left scratching their heads.

-Virus emergence is a key area of study for epidemiologists, because the ability to predict viral outbreaks can give us the upper hand.
+Virus emergence is a key area of study for epidemiologists, as the ability to predict viral outbreaks can give us the upper hand in preventing and containing them.
 However, numerous obstacles make this a difficult task.
-Of course, seasonal flu can be ‘predicted’, as during the colder months the viruses are more stable.
-But we have knowledge of only 0.005% of our potential virosphere, so the majority of the time we can only feel our way around.
-Obviously, it is hard to predict the coming of something we don’t even know actually exists!
+Of course, seasonal flu can be ‘predicted’, as viruses are more stable during cold winter months.
+To make matters worse, it is estimated that just 0.005% of all virus strains have been identified.
+Obviously, it becomes harder to predict epidemics when we don’t know what we might we looking for!

 Typically, viral emergence depends on factors that are already difficult to model.
 Environmental, geographical and even cultural factors play a role in the surfacing and spread of diseases5.
 Furthermore, viruses – especially RNA viruses – tend to have a high mutation rate, among which the most infamous is the human immunodeficiency virus (HIV).
 Constant changing of the genetic code makes the behavior of a virus extremely difficult to predict, as seen in our failures to develop a cure or vaccine for HIV6.